CVE-2025-64155

 Vulnerability

-This is an OS command injection vulnerability occurring due to improper neutralization of special elements in TCP requests, allowing unauthenticated attackers to execute arbitrary system commands.
+This is an OS command injection flaw (CWE-78) that occurs due to improper neutralization of special elements in TCP requests.
+The vulnerability is exploitable by an unauthenticated attacker over the network.

 Business impact